O-Boll/BollMap/README.md

 # BollMap

-A small web-based app for comparing scales on maps.
+A small web app for comparing scales on maps.
 Give it a try [here](https://o-boll.github.io/BollMap/)!
 The current version is a first draft, so things might just be a bit shaky.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)